-David H. Fukuda, PhD is currently an Associate Professor in the Division of Kinesiology at the University of Central Florida.
-Dr. Fukuda’s undergraduate training in production/operations management at Boise State University offered a systems-based approach to problem solving, which provides him a unique perspective to both teaching and scientific inquiry within the field of exercise science.
+David H. Fukuda, Ph.D. is currently a Professor in the Division of Kinesiology at the University of Central Florida.
+Fukuda’s undergraduate training in production/operations management at Boise State University offered a systems-based approach to problem-solving, which provides him a unique perspective to both teaching and scientific inquiry within the field of exercise science.
 While completing his doctoral program at the University of Oklahoma in exercise physiology, he devised a non-invasive approach for the classification of elderly men and women into body composition phenotypes.
-Dr. Fukuda’s research interests include the development of performance-based testing methodologies, the analysis of physiological profiles in athletes, and the assessment of adaptations to exercise training and nutritional interventions in varying populations.
+Fukuda’s research interests include the development of performance-based testing methodologies, the analysis of physiological profiles in athletes, and the assessment of adaptations to exercise training and nutritional interventions in varying populations.
 He is a fourth-degree black belt in judo and has been involved with the Olympic sport for over 25 years as a competitor, instructor, coach, and referee.

-- Certified Strength and Conditioning Specialist with Distinction (CSCS*D), National Strength and Conditioning Association
+- CSCS*D, Certified Strength and Conditioning Specialist with Distinction, National Strength and Conditioning Association

-- Certified Sports Nutritionist (CISSN), International Society of Sports Nutrition
+- CISSN, Certified Sports Nutritionist, International Society of Sports Nutrition

 - Performance-based testing methodologies